-If you are struggling to get a standard credit card, or assess a bank account with a debit card, due to a poor credit history (CCJ’s etc) then a credit building prepaid card could be right for you.
+If you are struggling to get a standard credit card, or access a bank account with a debit card due to a poor credit history (CCJ’s etc.), then a credit building prepaid card could be right for you.
 Credit building prepaid cards offer users many of the advantages available to credit and debit card holders, but they can be easier to get because the issuers never offer any credit to card holders (in the form of a credit limit or an overdraft).
-If used well they can also help you re-establish your credit profile, making it easier to assess credit products (like loans, credit cards & mortgages) in the future.
+If used well they can also help you re-establish your credit profile, making it easier to access credit products (like loans, credit cards & mortgages) in the future.

 |Product Name||Setup Cost||Monthly Fee Rate and period||Reload fee||ATM Fee|

 |We provide a personal finance, insurance and utility comparison service free to the user. compareandsave.com is a credit broker, not a lender, for the consumer credit products we feature.
 We usually receive commissions from the businesses we refer users to.
 This table comprises a range of popular products.
 Other tables may feature other products which may be better suited to your needs.
 Please ensure you have thoroughly investigated all available options before applying for products.|